Search by Keyword

 Paul and John collaborated on many songs together at this London home, including “I Want To Hold Your Hand.”
 However, it appears that John wasn’t present the day this song was written.
 Back in 1965, John appears to credit the song solely to Paul by saying: “’The Night Before’ that Paul does, is good.”
 Paul clarifies matters by saying “I would say that’s mainly mine, I don’t think John had a lot to do with that.”

-The time of writing is dependent on speculation but it appears to have been written earlier that year, possibly during their stay in London in January finishing up their seasonal production “Another Beatles Christmas Show” at the Odeon Cinema.
-Shortly after the final night of this show, Paul and Jane left for a vacation in Tunisia so, since we know the song was written in London, we can say with relative certainty that it was written before they left.
+The time of writing is dependent on speculation but it appears to have been written earlier in 1965, possibly during their stay in London in January finishing up their latest seasonal production “Another Beatles Christmas Show” at the Odeon Cinema.
+Shortly after the final night of this show, Paul and Jane Asher left for a vacation in Tunisia so, since we know the song was written in London, we can say with relative certainty that it was written before they left.

 Many commentators also speculate that the lyrics are certainly about his turbulent relationship with Jane Asher.
 While this is possible, it seems unlikely that he would write a song about Jane ‘changing her mind’ about Paul and lying to him and then afterward go on an extensive vacation with her.
 Later that year, problems appeared in their courtship which led Paul to write “I’m Looking Through You” and “You Won’t See Me.”
 At this point, though, it makes more sense to assume the lyrics are fictional, “projecting myself into a situation and writing a nice story about it,” as John would describe it.